-As data are collected each day, students will be expected to download data from the equipment and/or transcribe data from field notes into digital form, prepare figures representing the data and representing the field layouts, and upload to the OWL course site using logical and unique file names and on a timely basis.
+Classroom deliverables: As data are collected each day, students will be expected to download data from the equipment and/or transcribe data from field notes into digital form, prepare figures representing the data and representing the field layouts, and upload to the OWL course site using logical and unique file names and on a timely basis.

-5. Final oral presentations (20%)
+4. Final field site results presentations (20%, student team oral presentations)